besartelezi/ajax-pokedex/README.md

 ## Episode 2: "Besart used API!
 It's not very effective..."
 After having lots and lots and **lots** of trouble with my code, I finally understood what went wrong.
 And to make sure I'll never ever forget this lesson, I will write it down here:
-##### If you wrote your code flawlessly, you don't see anything wrong with it, but it's not working as intended.
-Well, chances are you placed outside of your function, so it's doing weird stuff. </br>
+#### If you wrote your code flawlessly, you don't see anything wrong with it, but it's not working as intended.
+Well, chances are you placed outside it of your function, so it's doing weird stuff. </br>

 The positioning of your code is always of utmost importance, but it is especially important when working with API's.
 I'm extremely glad that I learned this important lesson now, instead of later when I'm working for a high-end Web Development Company.
 Hurray for mistakes!